-This is especially true if you're asking folks to learn about their partners.
-Learning outcomes include merging the understanding of their products with the value of other companies.
-This is an entirely new way of thinking.
+This is especially true for ecosystem learning, where an organization is being asked to merge the understanding of their products with the value of other companies.
+This is an extra lift, as it is an entirely new way of thinking.

-Learning culture shapes the norms and behaviors associated with learning and defines how learning aligns with a business's vision and values.
+Learning culture defines how learning aligns with a business's vision and values, and shapes the norms and behaviors associated with learning.

 If a business does not have a palpable healthy learning culture, people will allow past learning experiences to dominate what learning means to them in their current work-place.

 Humans are brilliant at learning what they need to know to effectively achieve their stated goals.
 They will learn work arounds to unnecessary and complicated systems.
 They will learn how to manage and engage vital relationships.
 They will learn whatever it takes to reduce friction.
 In so many cases, this is minimum viable compliance around formal learning.

 Think about the last time somebody asked you to complete a training or enablement activity.
 I'll go first.
 A leader I don’t typically interact with sent some statistic about how many people achieved some badge, and how many were supposed to achieve it.
 I was now expected to achieve said badge in the learning system I don’t interact with unless directed to do so.
 So I hopped in, clicked on the least number of drop downs I could to get the system to give me the badge, and left.

 Does this sound or feel familiar?
 If you don’t have a healthy learning culture, it probably does.

 What’s the disconnect here?
 Of all the people, you would think that a self-proclaimed 'life long learner' would revel at the opportunity to do a bit of extra learning.

 The problem is that the learning culture in organization had defined learning as compliance.